 - Provide all university transcripts from previous institutions.
-For courses taken and degree(s) earned at a college/university outside of the United States, a professional transcript evaluation must be received.
-Please see coloradomesa.edu/international for more information on approved foreign transcript evaluation options and verify with the graduate program if a specific type of evaluation is needed and/or from a specific company.
+For courses taken and degree(s) earned at a college/university outside of the United States, a professional transcript evaluation from an approved company must be received.
+Please see the International Graduate Admissions webpage for information on approved foreign transcript evaluation options and verify with the graduate program if a specific type of evaluation is needed and/or from a specific company.
 In most cases, course descriptions or syllabi are required to determine content of individual courses.

 - Provide proof of English proficiency.
 Submit exam scores from within two years for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-Please see the international graduate admissions web page for more information and verify with the graduate program if a specific test is required for that program.
+Please see the International Graduate Admissions webpage for more information and verify with the graduate program if a specific test is required for that program.

 - For registration purposes, all international students are required to maintain health insurance.
 Students are automatically enrolled in CMU’s international student group insurance plan.
 Contact the International Programs Office for wavier information if adequate coverage is already maintained.

 - For registration purposes, all international students are required to comply with the Colorado law regarding the measles, mumps and rubella immunizations.
-A Colorado Mesa University official immunization form must be completed and returned to the Registrar’s Office.
+A Colorado Mesa University official immunization form must be completed.

 International students on an F-1 or J-1 visa are required to register for a full-time course load of a minimum of six credit hours per semester, or minimum full-time, as determined by the graduate program.
 International students on a visa are limited in regards to the number of web/online credits in which a student can enroll each semester.
 Students are encouraged to discuss this and other regulations with the International Programs Office.